dpareasy/Assignment1/README.md

 ## Introduction ##

-This repository contains ROS-based software, developed in python language, that uses [topological_map.owl](https://github.com/buoncubi/topological_map) ontology to create an indoor environment and a mobile robot for surveillance purposes.
+This repository contains ROS-based software, developed in python language, that implements the simulation of a surveillance robot.
+To this purpose it is used [topological_map.owl](https://github.com/buoncubi/topological_map) ontology , which creates an indoor environment with a robot for the surveillance.

+The software uses a Smach state machine and build the ontology with aRMOR server using [armor_api](https://github.com/EmaroLab/armor_py_api).

 ## Scenario ##

 The scenario involves a surveying robot deployed in a indoor environmnet.
 It's objective is to visit different locations and stay there for some times.
-Before starting moving around the map it must wait for receiving all the information to build the topological map.
+Before starting moving around the map it must wait for receiving all the information about the environment.
 The robot should start in it's initial position which is also the recharging location.
 Any time it  enters a room, the robot should check it for some times before starting reasoning again to choose the next location to visit.

 The environment in which the robot moves is developed in a way in which different scenarios can be created even if only under certain [Assumptions](#Assumptions).

-### Requirements ###
+### Policy ###

 The moving policy that the robot should follow is the one presented below:
 * It should mainly stay on corridors;